Master in International Relations - Study PlanIt's time to impact the world

 With a couple years of experience that want to steer their careers in the desired path.
 They might be looking to add an international dimension to their current function, or qualify for new opportunities.

 Professionals that have worked for several years but want to explore new options.
 They are now looking for a change in sector, industry, function, geographic location or a combination of those.

 A unique program

-The MIR produces influential leaders who can transform and make a meaningful difference in the public, private and non-profit sectors.
+The Master's degree gives influential leaders the tools to transform situations and make a meaningful difference in the public, private and non-profit sectors.

-Its core courses are divided into four areas: global affairs foundations, international business and economics, comparative regional studies, and social entrepreneurship and development.
-MIR students also study a foreign language and complete a final project, either a Master’s thesis or a capstone consulting project.
+The core courses are divided into four areas: global affairs foundations, international business and economics, comparative regional studies, and social entrepreneurship and development.
+Master students also study an obligatory foreign language and complete a final project, either a Master’s thesis or a Capstone Consulting Project.
 The program is complemented by a week-long fieldwork visit to Brussels and an optional international exchange semester at one of our prestigious partner universities.